isabella232/kendo-react-animation/README.md

 This repository contains the source code and documentation of the Kendo UI Animation components for React.

-Currently, the package includes the following Animation components:
+Currently, the package includes the following components:

 * Fade
 * Expand
 * Push
 * Slide
 * Zoom

-For more information on forthcoming Animation package features, refer to the [Roadmap](https://github.com/telerik/kendo-react-animation/blob/master/docs/roadmap.md).
+For more information on upcoming Animation features, refer to the [Roadmap](https://github.com/telerik/kendo-react-animation/blob/master/docs/roadmap.md).

 ## Basic Usage